-We are accepting mentee applications and mentor applications until Friday, October 26th, 11pm EDT for Q4 2018 program.
-We'll review applications from October 27-30.
+We are accepting mentee applications and mentor applications until Friday, 4/26, 12pm (noon) EDT for Spring 2019 program.
+We'll review applications and send notifications the week of 4/29.

 The Director of Mentorship will match accepted applications using a combination of:

 Mentees must be members of Triangle UXPA prior to Orientation with the program.
 You don't have to be a member at the time you submit your application, but if you're accepted into the program you need to register.
 Membership is $29.95/year for professionals and $14.95/year for students.

 Remember that for every cycle, the demand for mentors far outweighs the supply.
 If we can't find a match for you, that's by no means a reflection of your qualifications.

 We will keep your application on file and notify you about upcoming cycles.
 In the next cycle, you'll be able to make updates to your application, rather than start from scratch.

 In the meantime, we’ll you will get priority in registering for our series of career-focused mentorship events.
 Stay tuned for more details on those!
 Also, keep attending our community events or events hosted by Ladies that UX, exploreUX, and IXDA as a good way to stay engaged with the UX community.

 Be clear about your goals going into the program.
 Your goals will drive your experience throughout the program.
 If your goals aren’t crystal clear, that’s ok, just make sure you have a rough idea and discuss them with your mentor.
 They can help refine and solidify your goals with you.